JosephSilber/bouncer/readme.md

 Bouncer::is($user)->all('editor', 'moderator');
 ```

-These checks can also be done directly on the user model:
+These checks can also be done directly on the user:

 ```php
 $user->is('admin');